flycheck/flycheck/doc/manual/extending.rst

       (error line-start (file-name) ":" line ": [F] " (message) line-end)) :modes python-mode)

-Again, there is a :checkprop:`:command`, however we use the `source-inplace` symbol this time.
+Again, there is a :flyc:checkprop:`:command`, however we use the `source-inplace` symbol this time.
 This symbol causes the temporary file to be created in the same directory as the original file, making information from the source code tree available to the syntax checker.
 In case of Pylint, these are the Python packages from the source code tree.

-Next we give the list of :checkprop:`:error-patterns` to parse errors.
+Next we give the list of :flyc:checkprop:`:error-patterns` to parse errors.
 These patterns extract the error location and the error message from the output of `epylint`.
 An error pattern is a list containing a regular expression with match groups to extract the error information, and an error level.

 Eventually we enable the syntax checker in `python-mode`.